OSInternals/EntroPass/README.md

 - **Character Set Analysis**: Identifies the use of lowercase letters, uppercase letters, digits, and special symbols.
 - **Strength Rating**: Categorizes password strength as Very Weak, Weak, Good, Strong, or Excellent based on entropy.
 - **Crack Time Estimation**: Estimates brute-force cracking time for traditional CPUs, modern GPUs, and theoretical quantum computers (using Grover's algorithm for quantum estimation).
-- **User-Friendly Output**: Provides a detailed analysis of the password, including length, character sets used, entropy, and estimated cracking times.
+- **User-Friendly Output**: Provides a detailed analysis of the password, including length, character sets used, entropy, estimated cracking times, and password improvement suggestions.

 ## Installation
 1. **Clone the Repository**: